urbanairship/ios-segment-integration/README.md

 #### Enabling user notifications

-Urban Airship integration will listen to system authorization and registration events and register automatically when authorization is given.
+The Airship integration will listen to system authorization and registration events and register automatically when authorization is given.

 #### Listening for ready state

-To listen for when the Urban Airship integration is ready, listen for the `io.segment.analytics.integration.did.start` NSNotification event:
+To listen for when the Airship integration is ready, listen for the `io.segment.analytics.integration.did.start` NSNotification event:

     ...